tumelolungilebf-rgb/ds_code_challenge/AI_log.md

 ## 21 September 2026 - Section 2 production implementation

-- Model/tool: GPT-5.6 Sol High in Codex; Airtable plugin.
+- Model/tool: Codex; GPT-5.6 Sol; Airtable plugin.
 - Prompt: "I have switched back to Sol now."
 Context: implement the reviewed Section 2 design, explain the work, and continue tracking it in Airtable.
 - Use: Added a streaming coordinate-to-H3 transformation, deterministic gzip